-Bell Schedule
+• Bell Schedule

-The opening of school bell will ring at 8:20 a.m. for Pre-Kindergarten, Kindergarten, and First Grade students and at 8:35 a.m. for students in Second Grade through Fifth Grade.
-Pre-Kindergarten, Kindergarten, and First Grade teachers will pick up their students by 8:10 a.m. and Second Grade through Fifth Grade teachers will pick up their students by 8:25 a.m. in the designated location.
-The tardy bell rings at 8:20 a.m. at the PLC and at 8:35 a.m. in the main building.
-Students who are not inside the classroom door by exactly 8:20 a.m. or 8:35 a.m. respectively must be marked tardy and sent to the office for a late pass.
-The dismissal bell will ring at 1:50 p.m. at the PLC and at 1:50 p.m. and 3:05 p.m. in the MAIN BUILDING.
+The opening of school bell will ring at 8:00 a.m. for all students.
+Teachers will pick up their students by 7:50 a.m. in the designated location.
+The tardy bell rings at 8:00 a.m. in the main building.
+Students who are not inside the classroom door by exactly 8:00 a.m. must be marked tardy and sent to the office for a late pass.
+The dismissal bell will ring at 1:30 p.m. for students in pre-kindergarten through first grade and for all students on Wednesdays.
+Students in second through fifth grades will be dismissed at 2:30 p.m. on Mondays, Tuesdays, Thursdays, and Fridays.

-Early Sign Out
+• Early Sign Out